Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/LinearRegression.md

 |   11  |   25800   |         2900        |
 |   12  |   27500   |         3100        |

+!!! info "Info"
+    If you encounter any error message or if you do not get the same output while following this guide, check our [troubleshooting](./Troubleshooting.md) page.

 ## Creating a Scatter Plot
 The first step in creating a linear regression graph is to create a [scatter plot](./Glossary.md) of your data.